-ADANGER: If this water heater is installed in an application intended to supply domestic hot water needs and hot water for space heating purposes, do not connect the heater to an existing heating unit or components of a heating system that have previously been used with a non drinking water system.
+ADANGER: If this water heater is installed in an application intended to supply domestic hot water needs and hot water for space heating purposes, DO NOT connect the heater to an existing heating unit or components of a heating system that have previously been used with a non drinking water system.
 Toxic chemicals such as those used for boiler treatment may be present and will contaminate the drinking water supply causing possible health risks.
 Never introduce toxic chemicals, such as those used for boiler treatment, into this system.

-50 ft. maximum distance from water heater to fan coil (developed length) is required for Massachusetts State.
+Notice: 50 ft. - 0 in. maximum distance from water heater to fan coil (developed length) is required for Massachusetts State.